• Level 2

 Benefits of Parkinson’s Awareness Training

-Overall, Parkinson’s awareness training is really important.
-It helps people and communities understand, deal with, and support those with Parkinson’s better.
+Overall, Parkinson’s awareness training is very important.
+It helps people and communities understand Parkinson’s and gives them the knowledge to support those who have it.

 Who Should Attend Parkinson’s Awareness Training?